Victoria Falls Southern Province, Zambia Travel Guide

 Self-catering accommodation or rental properties for a home-like environment for extended periods.

-A long-term stay for engaging with local culture, exploring surrounding less-visited areas.
+A long-term stay for interacting with the culture, exploring surrounding less-visited areas.

 Use The Largest waterfall in the world as a base for extensive regional travel.